Hendrix-CS/csci151/labs/javafx.md

 ## Overview

-In this lab, we learn how to create GUI components to an application using JavaFX.
+In this lab, we learn how to create GUI components for an application using JavaFX.

 ## Materials